wetryingtodorock/getblock-docs/en/rpc-service/xmr/json-rpc/get_connections.md

 ---
-title: xmr:get_connections \[POST\]
+title: get_connections - Monero
-description: Retrieve information about incoming and outgoing connections to your node.
+description: Example code for the get_connections json-rpc method. Сomplete guide on how to use get_connections json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters